nginxinc/kubernetes-ingress/examples/ingress-resources/security-monitoring/README.md

 kubectl create -f cafe.yaml
 ```

-## 3. Configure Load Balancing
+## 3. Configure load balancing

-1. .
-Create a secret with an SSL certificate and a key:
+1. Create a secret with an SSL certificate and a key:

     ```console
     kubectl create -f cafe-secret.yaml